lukensmall/pkg_ping/README.md

 -p searches for previous release package folders!
 It subtracts .1 from your version and searches for the release.

--P skips where it ping()s a mirror to optimize the network for a download.

 -n searches for next release package folders!
 It adds .1 to your version and searches for the release.

 -s will accept floating-point timeout like 1.5 seconds using strtold() and handrolled validation, eg. "-s 1.5" .
 Default 5.